 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of 2022, Masdar's total carbon emissions amounted to approximately 32,746,000 kg CO2e.
-This figure represents a decrease from 38,971,000 kg CO2e in 2021 and 40,166,000 kg CO2e in 2020, indicating a positive trend in emissions reduction.
-The emissions data for 2023 and 2025 is currently not specified, with no absolute emissions numbers disclosed for those years.
+As of 2023, Masdar, headquartered in the United Arab Emirates (AE), reported total carbon emissions of approximately 38,971,000 kg CO2e for the year 2021.
+This figure represents the most recent comprehensive data available, as emissions for 2023 and 2025 have not been disclosed.
+The emissions data includes Scope 1, 2, and 3 categories, with 2021 figures indicating a total of 3,926,000 kg CO2e from Scope 1, 22,526,000 kg CO2e from Scope 2, and 5,833,000 kg CO2e from Scope 3.
 Masdar has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions to near zero by 2025.
-Furthermore, the company has pledged to achieve net zero emissions by 2030, demonstrating a strong commitment to sustainability and climate action.
-These targets are part of their broader strategy to enhance environmental performance and align with global climate goals.
-The emissions data is sourced from the Abu Dhabi Future Energy Company PJSC - Masdar, with no cascaded data from parent or related organizations.
-Masdar's initiatives reflect a proactive approach to addressing climate change and reducing its carbon footprint in the energy sector.
+Furthermore, the company has pledged to achieve net zero emissions by 2030, reflecting its commitment to sustainability and climate action.
+These targets are part of a broader strategy to enhance environmental performance and align with global climate goals.
+The emissions data and reduction initiatives are sourced from the Abu Dhabi Future Energy Company PJSC - Masdar, with no cascaded data from parent organizations.
+Masdar's ongoing efforts underscore its role as a leader in renewable energy and sustainable development in the region.

 Access structured emissions data, company-specific emission factors, and source documents